mloskot/visualstudio-debugger/README.md

 ==========================================

 This is collection of visualizers for Microsoft Visual Studio debugger.
-Most of the visualizers are developed for Visual Studio 2012 which uses new style XML-based visualizers
+Most of the visualizers are developed for Visual Studio 2012+ which uses new style XML-based visualizers.

 Download
 --------